emard/esp32ecp5/rbp/README.md

 so writing to FLASH doesn't work.
 ESP32-WROVER-E module is required.

 There is no free RAM to handle buffering for 64KB FLASH erase blocks.
-4KB erase blocks can't be used because they doesn't work correctly on Spansion 256-mbit FLASH chip.
+4KB erase block mode can't be used because it doesn't work correctly on Spansion 256-mbit FLASH chip.

 There's no free RAM for on-the-fly decompression of jtagspi